Speak guys !!

 Calm down, young people!
 I will explain why this happens.
-Just as it translates the instance name to the port number, the SQL Browser service also identifies the prefix “ADMIN:” on the connection and returns the port number of the DAC connection. of this instance, and thus, the connection is successfully made using the DAC.
+Just as it does the "translation" of the instance name to the port number, the SQL Browser service also identifies the prefix "ADMIN:" in the connection and returns the port number of the DAC connection of this instance, and thus, the connection is successfully made using the DAC.

-That is, since SQL Browser is disabled, it did not do this “translation” to the port used by the DAC connection in this instance (Each instance can only have 1 DAC connection) and then SQL Server could not identify which port it will connect to. .
-The "magic" of using the DAC connection without SQL Browser is simply to inform the port used by that instance's DAC in the "server, port" format..
+That is, as the SQL Browser is disabled, it did not make this "translation" for the port used by the DAC connection in this instance (Each instance can only have 1 DAC connection) and then SQL Server was unable to identify which port it will connect to .
+The "magic" for using the DAC connection without the SQL Browser is simply to inform the port used by the DAC of that instance in the format "server, port".

 When we are using the default instance, the default port of the DAC connection is 1434, but when we have named instances and especially multiple instances, the port will be dynamic.
 And to find out which port is being used by the DAC connection, we can use the queries below:

 is_ipv4 = 1

 AND [type] = 0